 Hiring a babysitter or nanny is a pretty big deal for parents.
 The first venture to find and hire a babysitter can be a moment filled with both nervous anticipation and excitement.
 Pre-baby, a night out or a shopping trip may have been a simple case of grabbing your purse or wallet and your keys, but now you have to make sure that you remember everything.

-We’ve put together some top tips for hiring a babysitter for the first time, to help you ensure that everything runs smoothly.
+We have put together some top tips for hiring a babysitter for the first time, to help you ensure that everything runs smoothly.

-Be Prepared with a Background Check
+Be Prepared With A Background Check

 Before hiring a babysitter, you can use a public records domain to find out more about them.
 Check for any arrest records by entering their details into the form provided; if your potential babysitter is hiding any arrests from their past, you can find them at publicrecordsreviews.com.
 Then you can decide whether to look for another potential sitter or simply speak to this one about the arrest, depending on how serious you deem it to be.

-Be Clear and Upfront About Payment
+Be Clear And Upfront About Payment

 Knowing when and how much to pay a babysitter can be bewildering.
 A good, experienced babysitter who is in this line of work full-time is likely going to have hourly or daily set rates, so be sure to speak to them about this upfront in order to make sure that the rates they charge are in your budget.

 Babysitters will have different preferences about how and when they are to be paid.
 Be sure to discuss this beforehand so that you can be ready with cash to put down as a deposit when you drop your children off or let the babysitter into your home.
-Make sure that you know whether you’ll be paying with cash, or via bank transfer or another option like PayPal.
+Make sure that you know whether you will be paying with cash, or via bank transfer or another option like PayPal.
 Some babysitters have a website that allows you to make payments using your debit or credit card online.